Hemicentrotus

 Hemicentrotus pulcherrimus is a species of sea urchin, the only one in the monotypic genus Hemicentrotus.
 It was first described by the American engineer and marine zoologist Alexander Agassiz in 1864 as Psammechinus pulcherrimus.
-Its range extends along the coasts of Korea and China, and in Japan from Kyūshū to Ishikari Bay.
+Its range extends along the coasts of Korea, Taiwan and China, and in Japan from Kyūshū to Ishikari Bay.
 An edible species, it is harvested from Kyūshū to Fukui, in the Sea of Japan.

 Description

 This sea urchin has a thick test and a large number of tiny, fine, sharp spines.
 The tubercles are small and closely packed, arranged in slightly zig-zag horizontal rows, with four to eight tubercles on each inter-ambulacral plate and three on each ambulacral plate.
 The pores are arranged in diagonal lines of four, with the rows being separated by small tubercles.
 The colour of this sea urchin is pale greenish-olive above, and brownish-green below.

 Distribution

-H. pulcherrimus is native to tropical waters in the western Central Pacific Ocean, the waters around Palau and the South China Sea.
+Hemicentrotus pulcherrimus is native to tropical waters in the western Central Pacific Ocean, the waters around Palau and the South China Sea.
 It occurs down to depths of about 45 m, but it is mostly found on boulders in the intertidal zone and in the shallow subtidal zone at depths of less than 2 m.